hotosm/ActivationCurriculum/activation_essentials/activation_anatomy.md

 ## Reading Materials

 * HOT Community Code of Conduct: The HOT Code of Conduct is required of all who wish to be involved in the HOT community.
+You agreed to it when accessing these courses; if you skimmed, now is the time to read it.
 Link: [https://www.hotosm.org/code-of-conduct.html](https://www.hotosm.org/code-of-conduct.html)
 * HOT Activation Protocol: The Activation Protocol defines the flow of activities during a HOT Activation and describes how our trained volunteers perform the tasks that lead to a successful and efficient response.
 Link: [https://www.hotosm.org/downloads/HOTActivationProtocol.pdf](https://www.hotosm.org/downloads/HOTActivationProtocol.pdf)

 ## Disaster Cycle